- Home

 - Nutrients (phosphorus and nitrogen)

 The biological communities within a stream can be representative of watershed health.
-By assessing the presence or absence and abundance of particular groups of species, it is possible to determine the presence and extent of certain stressors or pollutants, such as erosion, sedimentation or toxic substances.
+By assessing the presence or absence and abundance of particular groups of organisms, it is possible to determine the presence and extent of certain stressors or pollutants.

 There are many methods used to assess the biological condition of streams.
 SD1 focuses on the quality of available habitat and the macroinvertebrate (i.e. aquatic insects) and fish communities.

-The hydromodification component of the SD1 monitoring program focuses on measuring the physical stream channel responses that are primarily attributable to land-use conversion from undeveloped to developed.
-The altered flow regime associated with conventional urban development (i.e. hydromodification) leads to flashier streams, larger flow, excessive stream erosion and overall channel instability.
+Stream stability surveys focus on measuring the physical stream channel responses that are primarily attributable to land-use conversion from undeveloped to developed.
+The altered flow regime (i.e. hydromodification) associated with conventional urban development leads to flashier streams, larger flow, excessive stream erosion and overall channel instability.

-Accelerated bank erosion, channel widening and overall enlargement pose risks to adjacent public infrastructure (i.e. sewers, roads and bridges), as well as private property.
-These same actions can also cause water quality impairments (i.e. high Total Suspended Solids and sedimentation/siltation) and have adverse effects on aquatic biota such as fish and macroinvertebrate populations.
+Accelerated bank erosion, channel widening/deepening and overall enlargement pose risks to adjacent public infrastructure (i.e. sewers, roads and bridges), as well as private property.
+These same actions can also cause water quality impairments (i.e. sedimentation/siltation) and have adverse effects on aquatic biota such as macroinvertebrate and fish populations.